 Because hemp plants contain many nutrients, including Omega-3, Omega 6, and Omega 9, polyunsaturated fatty acids, Gamma Linoleic Acids (GLA’s) and Linoleic Acid, it is critical to preserve these compounds in the extraction process without heat or chemicals.

 Engage Hemp Health Powder is unlike pure hemp isolate or hemp produced from alcohol or CO2 extraction methods.
-Engage Hemp Health Powder not alter or remove the health benefits of any of the phytonutrients thru processing.
+Engage Hemp Health Powder does not alter or remove the health benefits of any of the phytonutrients thru processing.

 Rather, Engage Hemp Health Powder patent-pending process preserves the benefits of whole plant spectrum, where total plant compounds remain intact and unaltered without heat or chemicals.
 This is key, because our unique whole plant extraction method allows the phytocompounds to remain intact in their original potency to work in synergy where each compound’s beneficial effects are integral to the whole.
 The interaction of these compounds is much like a symphony, where each element works better in combination than in isolation.